 If you are entirely new to HR software, this is not the one for you.

-What makes GoCo stands out is their network of benefit advisors that provide support for their users when they need it.
+GoCo stands out because their network of benefits advisors provide support for their users when they need it.

 GoCo doesn’t offer payroll, but it offers integrations with popular payroll solutions like Xero, QuickBooks, ADP, and more.
 The solution also integrates with Slack to make getting HR tasks done much more comfortable.

-GoCo has a clean interface that’s pleasing to use and that improves the overall experience of using it.
+GoCo has a clean interface that’s pleasing to use, which improves the overall experience of using it.

 Most users’ complaints about GoCo revolve around the limitations of some of its features – like vacation time tracking.
 There’s also an issue with some hidden costs.
 Users have complained that they were, at times, charged for things they thought were free.

-Also, while the integration with Slack is good, it would be nice to see more integrations with project management software.
+Also, while Slack’s integration is functional, it would be nice to see more integrations with project management software.